Taibur-Rahaman/trash/ex-Jn.md

 ### 2.1 Poverty

-A household is poor when it cannot reliably afford a minimum standard of living—enough food, decent shelter, safe water, basic health care, and schooling for children.
+In practice, a poor household is one that cannot steady afford essentials: rice and other food, a roof that does not leak, drinking water, treatment when someone falls ill, and sending children to school.
 Researchers often separate *absolute* poverty (fixed against a poverty line) from *relative* poverty (how far someone sits below others in the same society).
 For international comparison the World Bank uses an extreme poverty line of **$2.15 per day** (2017 purchasing power parity).
 In Bangladesh, extreme poverty has come down over the long term but remains common in rural areas and among landless workers, female-headed families, and people with disabilities.
 World Bank work cited in our slides projects that around **15.8 million people** could still live in extreme poverty by the end of 2025.

 ### 2.2 Income Inequality

-Inequality is about how income is divided.
-The usual summary measure is the **Gini coefficient**: 0 would mean everyone earns the same; 1 would mean one person earns everything.
+Some people earn far more than others; inequality measures that spread.
+The number most often used is the **Gini coefficient**: 0 would mean everyone earns the same; 1 would mean one person earns everything.
 When the Gini rises, as it has in Bangladesh, the gap between high and low earners is widening.
 That matters for more than fairness—high inequality can mean less spending on children’s schooling among the poor and poverty that lasts into the next generation.

 ### 2.3 Social Safety Net Programs (SSNPs)